 - 1 1/2 cups raisins

-- In large bowl, add yeast and warm water.
+In large bowl, add yeast and warm water.
 Stir until yeast is dissolved.
 Add milk, brown sugar, butter, and salt.
 Stir.
 Mix in oats and let sit for 5 minutes to let the oats soak up liquid.
-Mix in 2-1/2 cups flour.
+Mix in 2 and 1/2 cups flour.
 Slowly add remaining flour, a 1/4 cup at a time, until a thick dough has been formed.